laro/Cilia/2 Standard Lib/6 Stream, File & CLI.md

 ## MessageChannel

-`MessageChannel` for message/packet/frame/datagram-based protocols (i.e. _not_ only a stream of bytes), is implemented by:
+Interface for message/packet/frame/datagram-based protocols (i.e. _not_ only a stream of bytes), is implemented by:
 - `UdpSocket` for UDP over IP.
 - `UnixDomainSocket` in datagram configuration.
 - Communication with sensors on microcontrollers